1888 Burleigh Bird's-Eye View of Saratoga Springs, New York

 American Bird's-Eye City Views

 The tradition of the bird's-eye city view emerged in the United States in the middle part of the 19th century and coincided with the commercial development of lithographic printing.
-Before the rise of lithography, the ability to own and display artwork in the home was largely limited to the extremely wealthy, the advent of lithographic printing made it possible for everyone to own visually striking artwork.
+Before the rise of lithography, the ability to own and display artwork in the home was limited to the wealthy.
+The advent of lithographic printing made it possible for everyone to own visually striking artwork.
 A robust trade developed in portraits of political leaders, allegorical and religious images, and city views.

 Some print connoisseurs believe that it was only with the advent of the full-blown city-view lithograph that American printmaking reached its first plateau of originality, making a historical contribution to the graphic arts.
 They cite the differences between the European city-view prints and the expansive American version that reflects a new land and a new attitude toward the land.